 When it comes to hair loss that can be prevented (like traction alopecia), there are a few things you can do to set your strands on the right track, like avoiding chemical treatments (such as relaxers or perms), wearing your locks in loose hairstyles and eating healthy foods.

-“The first thing is to make sure that you are on a well-balanced diet containing enough protein, iron, zinc and biotin.
-If you are unsure, you can take supplements to keep these things in tip top shape,” Kwak explained.
+“Make sure that you are on a well-balanced diet containing enough protein, iron, zinc and biotin.
+If you are unsure, you can take supplements to keep these things in tip-top shape,” Kwak explains.

 Above all, remember that there are many ways to treat thinning hair, so try not to panic.